saalfeldlab/stitching-spark/README.md

 The application uses JSON to store metadata about tile configurations.
 These metadata include:
 * list of all tiles in the acquisition grouped by channel
 * position and size of each tile in pixels
-* pixel resolution (physical size of the pixel/voxel) in nanometers
+* pixel resolution (physical size of the pixel/voxel) in microns
 * image data type

 Example of the JSON metadata file (one JSON file per image channel):